nathanfx330/piper-forge/readme.md

 **Purpose:**

-* Enhance breath, transient clarity, and natural timbre
+*To enhance breath, transient clarity, and natural timbre
-* Remove metallic / buzzy artifacts common in high-pitch or fast speech
-* Test different fine-tuning strategies on your own recordings

 **Workflow:**